elkanamol/sierra_flashing_by_path/README.md

 2. update the `fw_dir`, `firmware`, `nvu` paths if needed.
 3. omit `rc = call("./modems_detection.sh")` if not in used
 4. run the py file by `python3.8 flashing_em9191_generic_v_03.09.11_path.py`
-5. firt it will remove by using the
+5. First it will remove by using the

 # license
 This program is free software.